tpascarella/sr50/docs/fi-stages/stage-1.md

 ### - Active Income > Lifestyle Expenses

-Stage One happens when someone’s active income can roughly cover their lifestyle expenses.
+Stage 1 happens when someone’s active income can roughly cover their lifestyle expenses.

-At Stage One, you are able to support yourself, but your Savings Rate is still zero, and as a result you are not extending your Runway.
+At Stage 1, you are able to support yourself, but your Savings Rate is still 0%, and as a result you are not extending your Runway.

 :::caution

-People at Stage One are trapped in an endless cycle of: earn money, spend everything, go back to work, repeat until death.
+People at Stage 1 are trapped in an endless cycle of: earn money, spend everything, go back to work, repeat indefinitely.

 :::

-Being at Stage One is better than being at Stage Zero, but the lack of Runway leaves people at this stage with still few options.
+Being at Stage 1 is better than being at Stage 0, but the lack of Runway leaves people at this stage with still few options.

-The only way out of this stage is to increase the gap between cash in and cash out.
+**The only way out of this stage is to increase the gap between cash coming in and cash going out.**

 :::danger

-Get out of this stage as fast as possible.
+Get out of this stage as fast as possible!

 :::